ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-asia.md

 ---
 title: "Tutorial - Installing a CMS manually on your Web Hosting plan"
 excerpt: "Find out more about some of the compatible CMS for Web Hostings"
-updated: 2024-03-22
+updated: 2024-03-27
 ---

 ## Objective

-This tutorial will help you install a CMS (Content Management System) like WordPress, Joomla!, Drupal, PrestaShop or Pico manually in just a few steps.
+This tutorial will help you install a CMS (Content Management System) like WordPress, Joomla!, Drupal, PrestaShop, Pico, Grav, Typo3 or SPIP manually in just a few steps.

 > [!warning]
 >